A New Perspective on Debiasing Linear Regressions

-Note that in the result of Theorem \ref{feasible_point}, $\cT_K(\vb) \cap \mathbb{S}^{p-1}$ can be substituted by a general compact set in $\mathbb{R}^p$ since the proof of Theorem \ref{feasible_point} does not rely on the the fact that $\cT_K(\vb)$ is a convex cone.
-Here we stated the theorem with $\cT_K(\vb) \cap \mathbb{S}^{p-1}$ because this is the only set of interest for us.
-Also, the result of Theorem \ref{feasible_point} still holds if $\eb^{(j)}$ is replaced by any other unit norm vector, which supports the generalization of Algorithm \ref{algo_unknowncov} to debias a linear combination of coordinates.
+Note that in the result of Lemma \ref{feasible_point}, $\cT_K(\vb) \cap \mathbb{S}^{p-1}$ can be substituted by a general compact set in $\mathbb{R}^p$ since the proof of Lemma \ref{feasible_point} does not rely on the the fact that $\cT_K(\vb)$ is a cone.
+Here we stated the lemma with $\cT_K(\vb) \cap \mathbb{S}^{p-1}$ because this is the only set of interest for us.
+Also, the result of Lemma \ref{feasible_point} still holds if $\eb^{(j)}$ is replaced by any other unit norm vector, which supports the generalization of Algorithm \ref{algo_unknowncov} to debias a linear combination of coordinates.
 See also Remark \ref{debias_linear_comb}. \end{remark}

 The following Corollary proves that the constraint of \eqref{opt_step3} has a non-empty interior.
-It is a sufficient condition for the convergence of the subgradient descent in the next section. \begin{corollary}[Non-empty Interior of the Constraint] Under the same assumptions of Theorem \ref{feasible_point} the set
+It is a sufficient condition for the convergence of the subgradient descent in the next section. \begin{corollary}[\textbf{Non-empty Interior of the Constraint}] Under the same assumptions of Lemma \ref{feasible_point} the set

 has a non-empty interior with high probability for sufficiently large $\rho$. \end{corollary}